 The Washington Commanders should get an offensive bump this season with the return of a healthy quarterback Jayden Daniels.
-But FOX Sports’ Ralph Vacchiano seems rather concerned the Commanders are about to rely too heavily upon their young quarterback.
+But FOX Sports’ Ralph Vacchiano seems rather concerned the Commanders are about to rely too heavily upon their young signal-caller.

 This past week, Vacchiano ranked the supporting casts for every NFL quarterback from No. 1-32.
 The group supporting Daniels came in at No. 28 on the list.